 • As the name implies, cell-level metrics are focal cell-centric; i.e., they are computed for each focal cell separately and thus return a unique value to each cell in the form of a grid.
 Cell-level metrics always return a grid rather than a table.

-• Cell-level metrics typically summarize (but with some exceptions) the ecological neighborhood of each focal cell relative to the patch type (or class) of the focal cell; i.e., the assessed value of a neighboring cell depends on its patch type, but the value assigned is typically relative to the patch type of the focal cell.
-Thus, the result is returned to the focal cell, not to the class of the focal cell.
+• Cell-level metrics typically summarize (but with some exceptions) the ecological neighborhood (i.e., window) of each focal cell relative to the patch type (or class) of the focal cell.
+In other words, the assessed value of a neighboring cell within the window of a focal cell depends on its patch type to be sure, but the value assigned to that cell is typically relative to the patch type of the focal cell.
+Thus, the final result of the window is returned to the focal cell, not to the class of the focal cell.

 Cell-level metrics are computed within a user-specified ecological neighborhood of each focal cell, where the ecological neighborhood is represented either by a standard kernel or resistant kernel, as follows: